lorenzomighie/Monitoring-Rewards/README.md

 ## Install
 - [flloat](https://github.com/whitemech/flloat) for LTLf formulas and DFA
-- [OpenAI Gym](https://gym.openai.com/) for Taxi, Cartpole and Brekout environments
+- [OpenAI Gym](https://gym.openai.com/) for Taxi, Cartpole and Breakout environments
-- [OpenAI Baselines](https://github.com/openai/baselines) for Cartpole and Brekout
+- [OpenAI Baselines](https://github.com/openai/baselines) for Cartpole and Breakout

 See also https://github.com/fabriziocacicia/monitoring_rewards for a guide into monitoring_rewards